kylekirkby/COMP1_2014/questions.md

 1. When a parameter is passed in by value, the parameter value is written within the parameters of the functions and is used parameters when called.
 Howerver when a parameter is passed in by reference, the value is stored in a variable and the variable is referenced as the parameter.
 2.

+##Task 6 Questions

+1. A good place to track where the ace is high or not could be the Global Variables with Global scope at the top of the python program or possibly in a data file if it is required to be persistent but in this case a global variable should be sufficient.
+2. The DisplayMenu() function contains the menu options print statements.
+3. The GetRank function can be modified so that it works with the Ace being both high and low.